eddietheengineer/VoronDocs/official/about.md

 ### Exotic Materials (PEEK, PEI, etc.)

 While Vorons are designed to be enclosed, chamber temperatures generally do not exceed 50-60C.
-This is perfect for printing ABS and even some other Nylon and PC blends, but it is insufficient for exotic materials such as PEEK and PEI which require 100C-130C chamber temperatures.
+This is perfect for printing ABS and most Nylon and PC blends, but it is insufficient for exotic materials such as PEEK and PEI which require 100C-130C chamber temperatures.
 While the jump from 60C to 100C may not sound like a lot, most of the parts in your Voron printer will fail before 100C including all of the 3d printed components, stepper motors, Gates belt, linear bearings, linear rail end caps, inductive probe, Acrylic, and ABS panels, fans...

 Voron printers are currently not designed for exotic materials and there are no plans to modify the design to support this in the future.
 We recommend purchasing an industrial printer designed for this purpose if you intend to print with these materials.